GabrielSilva87/Android-Calculator-Pro/README.md

-# Android and iOS Calculator Pro 📱 (App)
+# Android and iOS Calculator Pro 📱
-- Description:
+- Description: This application has the same objective as a calculator, however, with some additional implements, such as cosine, sine, tangent.

 [![Objective-C](https://img.shields.io/badge/Objective--C-%233A95E3.svg?&logo=apple&logoColor=white)](#)